Best Website Speed Test Tools For Your Site

 Finally, we’d be remiss if we didn’t mention our own Speed Test tool.
 To use this one, you’ll need to fill out a few details about you and your site.
 Then, we’ll do our thing!
 When your results are ready, you’ll get an email with a permanent link to an overview.

-You’ll see both a Load Time (which is useful for determining how users experience your site when it’s loading), and a Render Time.
+You’ll see both a page Load Time (which is useful for determining how users experience your site when it’s loading), and a Render Time.
 The latter provides a more accurate representation of how quickly your site loads.
 You’ll also get recommendations for improving your site’s performance further down the page, with the raw data on hand if you need it.

 - Pros: You’ll get a wealth of handy metrics not found elsewhere, such as information on the ‘cacheability’ of your site.